Many people suffer from lower back pain when bending forward without knowing why.

-When you bend your arm for 80.000 times at a rate of 1 time per second you will tear your arm muscles for sure.
+When you bend your arm 80.000 times at a rate of 1 time per second, you will tear your arm muscles for sure.

-But that doens’t mean that flexing it occasionally is going to hurt you.
+But that doesn’t mean that flexing it is going to hurt you.

 The same happens when working out.
-The muscle ache you feel after is damage of your muscles.
-But what your body does is actually make them strong after that to prevent any damage happening in the future.
+The muscle ache you feel after is damage to your muscles.
+But what your body does is make them stronger to prevent any damage from happening in the future.

-I don’t know if this also works for your intervertebral disc, but I’m possitive that it doens’t cause back pain or a herniated disc.
+I don’t know if this also works for your intervertebral disc, but I’m positive that it doesn’t cause back pain or a herniated disc.

-In fact, another study showed that elite athletes that bend a lot like cross–country skiers don’t have a bigger change on back pain then people that don’t.
+Another study showed that elite athletes who bend a lot like skiers don’t significantly change back pain than people who don’t.